-This course implements the use of web conferencing and/or other synchronous course tools
+This course implements the use of web conferencing and/or other synchronous course tools.

-Cisco WebEx, as needed for additional office hours and scheduled in advance, Virtual Office URL: https://meet197.webex.com/meet/pr25542757631
+• Cisco WebEx, for lecture. lab, and as needed for additional office hours, Virtual Office URL: https://meet197.webex.com/meet/pr25542757631

 Streaming Media/Audio/Video Tools